-The year was 1997, and Northwest Arkansas was growing and changing in unprecedented ways.
-Among the more prominent changes was the growing diversity of the region.
-After supporting an undergraduate chapter of Alpha Kappa Alpha Sorority, Inc. for many years, Dr. Margaret Clark, Assistant Professor at the University of Arkansas, envisioned initiating a graduate chapter in the area.
-The vision began taking shape on October 4, 1997, when a meeting was held on the campus of the University of Arkansas to pursue that vision.
-At that meeting, the “Tea Rose Society” was formed and on January 17, 1998, Polly Sparks Turner, South Central Regional Director of Alpha Kappa Alpha Sorority, Inc., sanctioned the Tea Rose Society as an official interest group of the Sorority.
+In 1997, Northwest Arkansas was experiencing unprecedented change—especially as its population grew and diversified.
+After supporting an undergraduate chapter of Alpha Kappa Alpha Sorority, Inc. for many years, Dr. Margaret Clark, then an Assistant Professor at the University of Arkansas, envisioned creating a graduate chapter in the area.
+The vision began to take shape on October 4, 1997, when a meeting of Sorority members from Benton, Washington, and Sebastian counties was held on the campus of the University of Arkansas.
+At that meeting, the “Tea Rose Society” was formed, and, on January 17, 1998, Polly Sparks Turner, 20th South Central Regional Director of Alpha Kappa Alpha Sorority, Inc., sanctioned the Tea Rose Society as an official interest group of the Sorority.

-Members of the Tea Rose Society included Sorority members Margaret Clark, Cynthia Nance, Ulonda Crawford, Elizabeth Avery, Vickye Bass, Cora B. Davis, LaTrecia Hopson, Elizabeth A. Jordan, Elizabeth V. Jordan, Nikki Mayes, Delonia Minor, Gigi Secuban, Elecia Smith, Kimberly Wallace and the late Ernestine Gibson.
-This was a group of dynamic women with a variety of backgrounds and interests who came together because of their bond of sisterhood and their dedication to community service.
+Members of the Tea Rose Society included Dr. Margaret Clark, Elizabeth Avery, Vickye Bass, Ulonda Crawford, Cora B. Davis, the late Ernestine Gibson, LaTrecia Hopson, Elizabeth A. Jordan, Elizabeth V. Jordan, Nikki Mayes, Delonia Minor, Cynthia Nance, Gigi Secuban, Elecia Smith, and Kimberly Wallace.
+They were a group of dynamic women with varied backgrounds and interests who came together to foster their bond of sisterhood and demonstrate their commitment to community service.
 Through the efforts of this interest group, Phi Alpha Omega Chapter was chartered on May 16, 1998.

 Since its inception, Phi Alpha Omega has continually served the needs of the Northwest Arkansas community through community service, fundraising, civic contributions, and youth mentoring.
-Today, this chapter is proud to be the fourth largest graduate chapter in the state of Arkansas and a member of the South Central Region.
-As we enter our seventeenth year of service, we are proud to be a sisterhood that provides support, scholarship and service to all mankind.
+Today, this chapter is proud to be the fifth largest graduate chapter in the state of Arkansas and a member of the South Central Region.
+As we celebrate our twenty-fifth year of service, we are proud to be a phenomenal sisterhood that provides support, scholarship, and service to all mankind.